How healthy are you?

 You should also encourage your child to wash their hands frequently while at school – every time they use the bathroom, as well as before eating.
 Remember that a quick rinse in cold water doesn’t count!
 Teach them to use hot, soapy water.

-During the first week of school, make sure your child gets plenty of sleep, as this will keep their immune system strong and healthy.
+During the school term, make sure your child gets plenty of sleep, as this will keep their immune system strong and healthy.

 For some more advice, read my article on keeping your child’s immune system strong.